AnyChart/docs.anychart.com/Basic_Charts/Word_Tree.md

 The root is always explicitly specified in [tree data](#tree_data).
 With [lists](#list) and [text](#texts), the {api:anychart.charts.Wordtree#word}word(){api} method is used.

 If your data is a text, it is required to specify the root.
-For a list of phrases, this setting is optional – by default, the first word of the first string is automatically selected.
+For a list of phrases, this setting is optional: by default, the first word of the first string is automatically selected.

 Please keep in mind that {api:anychart.charts.Wordtree#word}word(){api} is **case senstive** and that the string you pass to it needs to be **a single word**: